Registration for Summer Camp 2022

 Our counselors are trained in CPR, First Aid, child abuse prevention, bloodborne pathogens, emergency procedures, water safety, and our camp curriculum including songs and games that incorporate values and education.
-All counselors are over the age of 18 years and must pass a background check prior to employment.
+All counselors must pass a background check prior to employment.

 How do I stay informed about camp?